DragonFish55/sprintproject/test-plans/sprint1_testplan.md

 - Objective: Test that the frontend react signup form will restrict users from being submitted to the signin api if they submit a password less than 8 characters in length
-- Technique: Used an if statement to signal an error and displays an error message that the password is not long enough
+- Technique: Used an if statement to signal an error and display an error message that the password is not long enough
-- Completion Criteria: The user receives an error message regarding the length of the password
+- Completion Criteria: The user receives an error message regarding the length of the password needing to be 8 characters or more

 **Frontend Signup API test, Password Greater Than or Equal to 8 Characters**
-- Objective:
-- Technique:
+- Objective: Test whether frontend will restrict users from creating an account if their password is greater than or equal to 8 characters in length
+- Technique: Used an if statement to signal an error and display an error message if the password is not long enough
 - Completion Criteria: The user does not receive an error message regarding the length of the password

 **Frontend Signup API test, Password Contains at least 1 Lowercase Character**
-- Objective:
-- Technique:
+- Objective: Test whether submitted password in signup form contains 1 lowercase character at least
+- Technique: Used an if statement to signal an error and display an error message if the password does not contain at least 1 lowercase character
 - Completion Criteria: The user does not receive an error message regarding the password needing at least 1 lowercase character

 **Frontend Signup API test, Password Does Not Contain at least 1 Lowercase Character**
-- Objective:
-- Technique:
+- Objective: Test whether submitted password in signup form contains no lowercase characters
+- Technique: Used an if statement to signal an error and display an error message if the password does not contain at least 1 lowercase character
 - Completion Criteria: The user does receive an error message regarding the password needing at least 1 lowercase character

 **Frontend Signup API test, Password Contains at least 1 Uppercase Character**
-- Objective:
-- Technique:
+- Objective: Test whether submitted password in signup form contains 1 uppercase character at least
+- Technique: Used an if statement to signal an error and display an error message if the password does not contain at least 1 uppercase character
 - Completion Criteria: The user does not receive an error message regarding the password needing at least 1 uppercase character

 **Frontend Signup API test, Password Does Not Contain at least 1 Uppercase Character**
-- Objective:
-- Technique:
+- Objective: Test whether submitted password in signup form contains no uppercase characters
+- Technique: Used an if statement to signal an error and display an error message if the password does not contain at least 1 uppercase character
 - Completion Criteria: The user does receive an error message regarding the password needing at least 1 uppercase character

 **Frontend Signup API test, Password Does Contain at Least 1 Non Letter Character**
-- Objective:
-- Technique:
+- Objective: Test whether submitted password in signup form does contain at least 1 non letter character
+- Technique: Used an if statement to signal an error and display an error message if the password does not contain at least 1 non letter character
 - Completion Criteria: The user does not receive an error message regarding the password needing at least 1 character that is not a letter

 **Frontend Signup API test, Password Does Not Contain at Least 1 Non Letter Character**
-- Objective:
-- Technique:
+- Objective: Test whether submitted password in signup form does not contain any non letter characters
+- Technique: Used an if statement to signal an error and display an error message if the password does not contain at least 1 non letter character
-- Completion Criteria: The user does receive an error message regarding the password needing at least 1 character that is not a letter **API Endpoint of 200, Landing Page, Sign Out Button Functions**
+- Completion Criteria: The user does receive an error message regarding the password needing at least 1 character that is not a letter

+**API Endpoint of 200, Landing Page, Sign Out Button Functions**
 - Objective: Landing Page has an API endpoint of 200.
 - Technique: Use Postman or other similar testing software to make a GET request for the Landing Page.